Helena Roerich: Marriage and family

-Here, in 1920, Roerich, in collaboration with a group of anonymous thinkers and philosophers of the East, which in accordance with Indian's spiritual tradition were named "The Great Teachers" (Mahatmas), began to work for the Living Ethics Teaching (Agni Yoga).
+Here, in 1920, Roerich, in collaboration with a group of anonymous Eastern thinkers and philosophers, which in accordance with Indian's spiritual tradition were named "The Great Teachers" (Mahatmas), began to work for the Living Ethics group, teaching Agni Yoga.

 Travels

-In 1920, N. K. Roerich received an invitation to tour the United States with an exhibition of his paintings.
-Thus, Roerich's family moved to New York City.
-Here, the cultural activity was organized under N. Roerich's leadership in partnership with Roerich.
-The culmination of this was the foundation in America of the Nicholas Roerich Museum, the Master-Institute of United Arts, the International painter's association "Cor Ardens" (Flaming Hearts), and the International Art Centre "Corona Mundi" ("Crown of the World").
+In 1920, N. Roerich was invite to tour the United States with an exhibition of his paintings.
+Thus, the family moved to New York City.
+Here, the cultural activity was organized under N. Roerich's leadership in partnership with his wife.
+The culmination of this was the foundation in America of the Nicholas Roerich Museum, the Master Institute of United Arts, the International Painters Association "Cor Ardens" (Flaming Hearts), and the International Art Centre "Corona Mundi" ("Crown of the World").

-In December 1923, Roerich, along with her family, moved to India.
+In December 1923, the family moved to India.
 This country had always been of great interest to the Roerichs.
 Adoration of India and its spiritual culture was not unusual among some Russian intellectuals of the time, feeling that their moral searches coincided with Indian spiritual tradition.

-From 1924 to 1928, Roerich took part in a Central-Asian expedition organized by N. K. Roerich, that traveled through hard-to-reach and little-investigated regions of India, China, Russia-Altai, Mongolia and Tibet.
-During the expedition, research in topics such as history, archeology, ethnography, history of philosophy, arts and religions, and geography was conducted.
+From 1924 to 1928, H. Roerich took part in a Central Asian expedition organized by N. K. Roerich, that traveled through hard-to-reach and little-investigated regions of India, China, Russia-Altai, Mongolia and Tibet.
+During the expedition, they researched topics such as history, archeology, ethnography, history of philosophy, arts and religions, and geography.
 Previously unknown mountain peaks and passes were mapped, rare manuscripts were found, and rich linguistic materials were collected.
 Special attention was paid to revealing the historical unity of cultures of various peoples.
 The expedition was carried out in very difficult conditions.
-Roerich shared all hardships of the travel with the others: hard passages, robber's attacks, and obstacles created by English officials that nearly resulted in death of the expedition.
-In April 1925. when N. Roerich's expedition stayed in Gulmarg, Roerich began to translate an extensive selection from Blavatsky's "Mahatma's Letters" from English to Russian, which she published in London in 1923.
-She also wrote a book named "Chalice of the East", which was published that year under the pen name "Iskander Khanum".
+Roerich shared all hardships of the travel with the others: hard passages, robber attacks, and obstacles created by English officials that nearly resulted in death of the expedition.
+In April 1925. when N. Roerich's expedition stayed in Gulmarg, Helena Roerich began to translate an extensive selection from Blavatsky's Mahatma's Letters from English to Russian, which she published in London in 1923.
+She also wrote a book named Chalice of the East, which was published that year under the pen name "Iskander Khanum".

 Roerich's manuscript "Foundations of Buddhism" was published in 1926, at Urga (now Ulan-Bator), where her expedition was staying at the time.
-In this book, the fundamental philosophical notions of Buddha's Teaching were interpreted.
-The book also spoke about the moral basis of this Teaching and helped sparkng interest in Buddhism in the west.
+In this book, the fundamental philosophical notions of Buddha's teaching were interpreted.
+The book also spoke about the moral basis of this teaching and helped spark interest in Buddhism in the West.